ui-router/sample-app-angularjs/app/util/README.md

 ## Contents

 ### Utility Code
-- sessionStorage.js: Provides an API that emulates a RESTful client API
+- *sessionStorage.js*: Provides an API that emulates a RESTful client API
-- util.js: various utility functions
+- *util.js*: various utility functions
+- *revertableModel*.js: Provides an API allowing an edited object to be reverted